Osinbajo tasks Nigerian elites on social cohesion, unity

 ”I also believe that the political class and the nation’s leadership can do more in developing policies, laws and the enforcing them toward addressing the weaponisation of ethnicity and religion in our dear nation,”he said.

-On the settlers-indigenes dichotomy, the vice president called for the replacement of certificate of indigenes with certificate of residence or birth, insisting that such move would promote cohesion.
+On the setllers-indigenes dichotomy, the vice president called for the replacement of certificate of indigenes with certificate of residence or birth, insisting that such move would promote cohesion.

 He also called for stronger and equitable justice system that would treat all Nigerians equally, irrespective of tribal, religious or ethnic affiliations.